Retirement At 55 On A $98K Household: 3 Fixes, 7 Years Earlier

 🤔

-What if my readiness score comes back at 3/10?
+What if the score comes back 3/10 instead of 7/10?

 What other working couples found in their readiness numbers